 - Parking is available in the green parking structure just west of the Durham Outpatient Center.
 The valet service is located at the main entrance of the Durham Outpatient Center.

 While attending the program, lodging is provided at no charge to patients living outside of the Omaha, Neb. area.
-Most out-of-town patients stay at the Nebraska House on Nebraska Medicine campus.
-Those who wish to stay at a different location may do so at their own expense.
+Lodging is subject to availability.

 Patients are encouraged to wear loose fitting clothing appropriate for exercising.
 Tennis shoes or other soft-soled shoes are recommended.
 Patients will also need a swimming suit.